-New drug combination could prevent head and neck cancer in high-risk patientsFebruary 19th, 2013 in Cancer /
+New drug combination could prevent head and neck cancer in high-risk patientsFebruary 19, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—A new drug combination shows promise in reducing the risk for patients with advanced oral precancerous lesions to develop squamous cell carcinoma of the head and neck.
 The results of the study, which included preclinical and clinical analyses, were published in Clinical Cancer Research, a journal of the American Association for Cancer Research.